sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

 The Docker Compose configuration has its own internal PostgreSQL and Redis databases.

-To preserve this data when you kill and recreate the containers, review Sourcegraph's External Services for additional information on how you can [use external services](../../external_services/index.md) for persistence.
+You can alternatively configure Sourcegraph to [use external services](../../external_services/index.md).